The Viking Spirit is rooted in Pride, Honor, and Enthusiasm.

 Elementary School Visits

-Join us for a personal family tour, attend an Open House event or students in grades 1-8 can sign up for a Viking for a Day visit.
+Join us for a personal family tour, attend an Open House event or students in Grades 1-8 can sign up for a Viking for a Day visit.

 • Viking for a Day Visits